Preserving Food at

 one is a cold smoking method, and the other is a cooked-smoking method

 that is more common in America and Germany.
-With the

 cooked-smoking method the meat is smoked at high temperatures from 65 -